 Professor of Work and Employment Relations

-Tony is Professor of Employment Relations & HR Management at Birmingham Business School.
+Tony is Professor of Work and Employment Relations at Birmingham Business School.
 He is part of the Organisation, Work and Employment (OWE) group in the Department of Management.
 He joined Birmingham Business School in May 2018, from Bangor University.
-Tony has twenty-five years employment relations experience as an academic, researcher, and journalist in the UK and Republic of ...
+Tony has over twenty years of employment relations experience as an academic, researcher, and journalist in the UK and Republic of Ireland, ...

 - +44 (0) 121 414 7702